BrighterCommand/Brighter/docs/adr/0010-brighter-semantic-conventions.md

 * MessageBody => (message.body)what is the message body?
 * MessageHeaders => (message.headers) what is the metadata of the message?

+#### Serialization

+Because we may be participating in a distributed trace, we will need to set the traceparent and tracecontext headers on the outgoing message.
+Because we might be an intermediary we need to preserve any remote context by setting the traceparent to the originator of the flow, not reset it to ourselves.
+See Cloud Events [here](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/extensions/distributed-tracing.md)

 ### Performer

 The Peformer (message pump) acts as a Consumer.
 There are existing [Messaging](https://opentelemetry.io/docs/specs/semconv/messaging/messaging-spans/) Semantic Conventions for a Consumer.